lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 The authors of this version of the document wish to thank Alex Deacon and Ryan Hurst for all of their work to produce the original version of the OCSP protocol.

+The authors of this version of the document wish to thank Russ Housley for the feedback and suggestions.

 The authors wish to thank Magnus Nystrom of RSA Security, Inc., Jagjeet Sondh of Vodafone Group R&D, and David Engberg of CoreStreet,